 Page authority is one of the factors search engines use to determine rankings.
 For example, if you’re a seasoned blog with a reputation as a go-to industry expert, your site will likely rank higher than pages on a more recent site.

-Additionally, you should write about tangential topics your customers are interested in, helping you provide them with the most relevant information while also signaling to search engines that you write about your industry in-depth.
+You can also write about tangential topics your customers might be interested in so you always provide them with the most relevant information while signaling to search engines that you write about your industry in-depth.

 All of these strategies will give your website authority and indicate to search engines that they need to pay attention to your domain.